 Fence: Sue does well with a 4 foot aluminum fence.
 She doesn’t try to go over it or under it.
 She is young and fit and will want to run in either a fenced yard or dog park daily.

 Behavior: Sue loves to be petted and get belly rubs, but she doesn’t constantly ask for cuddles.
 I think this may be due to the fact that she comes from a hunting kennel.
 I think she was handled kindly at the kennel but I don’t think they spent a lot of time cuddling the dogs.
 Sue is an independent dog and can happily entertain herself with a chewy or in the yard with my dogs.
 She does love to bark at the activities going on around my house/farm.
-Since I live on 15 acres, her barking doesn’t bother anyone, but if you are looking for a quiet dog, she might not be a good fit.
+Since I live on in a rural setting, her barking doesn’t bother anyone, but if you are looking for a quiet dog, she might not be a good fit.

 Health: Sue is very fit, young and healthy.
 She was negative for heartworms and is now on preventative.
 She was also negative for tick-borne illnesses.
 She has a little dental tartar and had a flea problem when she first got here.
-She is also being treated for her flea infestation and will be spayed January 7th.

 Foster location: NC